svenhalvorson/SvenR/README.md

 -   It can treat blank strings as missing
 -   It can operate on vectors outside of data frames

-For these reasons, I've kept it around but it's necessary most of the time.
+For these reasons I've kept it around but it's not necessary most of the time.